 - For undergraduate programmes add a menu tab for Academic Personal Tutor, include a brief introduction and add a link to UWE’s Academic Personal Tutor programme page.

-- For postgraduate programmes, include a menu tab for PG Skills Workshops.
-[On your Programme site, add a new Web Link to the left hand menu list by clicking the + sign above the menu, and selecting Web Link from the list.
-Copy in this long URL address https://blackboard.uwe.ac.uk/webapps/blackboard/content/listContent.jsp?course_id=_237580_1&content_id=_3438486_1#, add PG SKills Workshops for the title and click on ‘Available to users’.
-Please note: this link will be updated in August 2017 when a new PG Skills Workshop course is created for 2017/18.]
+- For postgraduate programmes, include a menu tab for Postgraduate Study Skills.
+[This may have already been added to your programme site by the Learning Innovation Unit.
+If not, add a new Web Link to the left hand menu list by clicking the + sign above the menu, and selecting Web Link from the list.
+Copy in this long URL address https://blackboard.uwe.ac.uk/webapps/blackboard/content/listContent.jsp?course_id=_237580_1&content_id=_3438486_1#, add Postgraduate Study Skills for the title and click on ‘Available to users’. ]

 - It is recommended that you add a tab to record your responses to student feedback, e.g. naming it Programme Enhancement (like the Module Enhancement tab).
 This may include, for example, acknowledgement of positive comments from students, a note of action taken in response to concerns raised through the Student Rep Staff Forum system, or changes made to the programme in response to the previous year’s review.

 Example 2: Advanced programme site [For a printout, click on Advanced_Blackboard_Programme_Site]

 A more comprehensive menu might be structured to include different year groups and include additional menu tabs (see Example 2), for example:

 - Webinars (if using Blackboard Collaborate Ultra to deliver online induction sessions) – For example, use this menu item for the orientation information, technology support contacts, links to any programme induction sessions and the recordings.
 You may want to give students access to their own webinar room so that they can ‘socialise’ online, but see the proviso below.